-Questions about Age Regression (AR) and Forgiveness of Others Therapy (FOO) when dealing with anger.
+Questions about Age Regression (AR) and Forgiveness of Others Work (FOO) when dealing with anger.

 Answered by Calvin D. Banyan, MA, CI, BCH